tprrt/manifests/README.rst

 - nodistro
 - exiguous *(coming soon)*

 To select the right distro configuration, it is only required to set both environment variables:

 - `DISTRO`
 - `TEMPLATECONF`

-*Note*

 You can also specify `BDIR`, if you want build each distro flavor in a separated folder.

 For example, to build the exiguous distro: